Design and Operation of the PandaX-4T High Speed Ultra-high Purity Xenon Recuperation System: Design and construction of the recuperation system

 \subsection{Ultra-high purity xenon diaphragm compressor}

-The critical equipment of the recuperation system is the ultra-high purity xenon diaphragm compressor (Model 4LX-180-132, water cooling, PPI, Inc.), the external structure of the compressor is shown in figure ~\ref{fig:2:1:1}.
-The compressor is double stage compression with two membrane heads for the ultra-high purity xenon according to the customization.
+The critical equipment of the recuperation system is the UHP xenon diaphragm compressor (Model 4LX-180-132, water cooling, PPI, Inc.), the external structure of the compressor is shown in figure ~\ref{fig:2:1:1}.
+The compressor is double stage compression with two membrane heads for the UHP xenon according to the customization.
 Metal membranes are adopted to ensure the cleanliness of the medium xenon gas.

 The inlet pressure of the diaphragm compressor is between $ 2\times10^{5}$ Pa and $ 3\times10^{5}$ Pa, and the corresponding xenon gas flow is from $ 14 Nm^{3}/h$ to $ 23.2 Nm^{3}/h$ (233.33 SLPM to 386.67 SLPM), according to figure ~\ref{fig:2:1:2}.
 The compression ration of the first stage is 4.3, corresponding to the inter-stage pressure of 1.2 MPa.
-The compression ratio of the second stage is 4.7, and the outlet pressure of the diaphragm compressor could reach to 6 MPa.
+The compression ratio of the second stage is 4.7, and the outlet pressure of the diaphragm compressor could reach 6 MPa.